pymor/pymor/docs/source/getting_started.rst

                                                                        d.parameter_type))

 Moreover, we need to select a |Parameter| training set.
-The discretization ``d`` already comes with a |ParameterSpace| it has obtained from the analytical problem.
+The discretization ``d`` already comes with a |ParameterSpace| which it has inherited from the analytical problem.
 We can sample our parameters from this space, which is a :class:`~pymor.parameters.spaces.CubicParameterSpace`.
 E.g.:

 >>> samples = list(d.parameter_space.sample_uniformly(4))